ElrikGroupCo/docs-flightsayer/flight_status.md

 All specific details of using this API are below.
 Contact `info@flightsayer.com` with any questions!

-## Retrieve flight status for a specific flight [GET /flights/v1/status/{flight_id}{?weather,inbound,history}]
+## Retrieve flight status for a flight [GET /flights/v1/status/{flight_id}{?weather,inbound,history}]

-Retrieves the status of a specific flight.
+Retrieves the status of a specific flight, optionally including historical performance, weather, and inbound flight information.

 + Request
     + Parameters